isabella232/customdpp/README.md

 ## Frequently asked questions

-### How to observe the default behaviors of the DPP service?

-See [How to](HOWTO.md) guide about the detail information.

 ### Do we support Bring Your Own Storage?

 Not yet.
 We will add the bring your own storage in public preview.